-When the Los Angeles Rams and New England Patriots kick off Super Bowl LIII on Sunday, they will do so under the LED lights of Atlanta’s new Mercedes-Benz Stadium.
-Built in 2018, Mercedes-Benz Stadium is one of several efficient stadiums in the NFL recognized for its sustainable infrastructure.
+When the San Francisco 49ers and the Kansas City Chiefs kick off Super Bowl LIV on Sunday, they will do so under the LED lights of Miami’s Hard Rock Stadium.
+After undergoing recent energy-saving renovations, Hard Rock Stadium is one of several stadiums in the NFL recognized for its sustainable efforts.

 Home to this year’s Super Bowl, Mercedes-Benz Stadium, opened in August 2017 and hosts the Atlanta Falcons.
 The stadium has become the first professional sports stadium to achieve LEED Platinum in the United States—the highest sustainability certification awarded by the U.S Green Building Council.
 By optimizing LED lighting, energy-efficient heating and cooling systems, and building control systems, this energy-efficient hub saves 29% in energy usage when compared to a typical stadium design.